BYRIO/krita-webdoc-zh/reference_manual/tools/assistant.rst

 Create, edit, and remove drawing assistants on the canvas.
 There are a number of different assistants that can be used from this tool.
 The tool options allow you to add new assistants, and to save/load assistants.
 To add a new assistant, select a type from the tool options and begin clicking on the canvas.
 Each assistant is created a bit differently.
 There are also additional controls on existing assistants that allow you to move and delete them.

-The set of assistants on the current canvas can be saved to a ".paintingassistant" file using the Save button in the tool options.
+The set of assistants on the current canvas can be saved to a "\*.paintingassistant" file using the Save button in the tool options.
 These assistants can then be loaded onto a different canvas using the Open button.
 This functionality is also useful for creating copies of the same drawing assistant(s) on the current canvas.

 Check :ref:`painting_with_assistants` for more information.

 Tool Options
 ------------

+.. versionadded:: 4.0

+Global Color:
+   Global color allows you to set the color and opacity of all assistants at once.

+.. versionadded:: 4.1

+Custom Color:
+   Custom color allows you to set a color and opacity per assistant, allowing for different colors on an assistant.
+To use this functionality, first 'select' an assistant by tapping it's move widget.
+Then go to the tool options docker to see the :guilabel:`Custom Color` check box.
+Check that, and then use the opacity and color buttons to pick either for this particular assistant.